 Target Range: 4.0 - 12.0 mg/L

-Dissolved oxygen concentrations varied but followed a flat trend that corresponds to steady temperatures.
+Dissolved oxygen concentrations varied but followed a slightly downward trend, opposite to the increasing temperatures.
 Although the concentrations varied through the testing history, there has always been adequate oxygen for a healthy aquatic ecosystem.